-Spearmint herb or garden mint or common mint has long been reputed for its characteristic aroma it imparts to the recipes it added to.
-The least pungent and subtle among the species of mint family, this unique herb is one of chef’s favorite culinary ingredients.
+Spearmint herb (garden mint or common mint) has long been reputed for its characteristic aroma it imparts to the recipes.
+The least pungent and subtle among the species of the mint family, this unique herb is one of the chef’s favorite culinary ingredients all over the world.

 Photo courtesy: sandy austin

 Spearmint is a branching perennial herb of Mediterranean origin.
 It is widely used across Europe and in large parts of Asia and Africa in flavored drinks, salads, confectionaries, and as a garnish to recipes.

 The herb grows easily in fertile, moist, and loose soil conditions.
 It spreads through a wide network of underground runners.
 Generally, small stems (divisions) are planted to propagate.
 It reaches about 75 cm in height and bears oppositely arranged leaves all along its thick square stem.
 Spearmint leaves are deep green, deeply-veined, oval in shape with pointed ends and serrated margins.
 Slim pointed spikes of mauve flowers appear during late summer.

 There are at least 20 species of spearmint, and their hybrids exist.
 However, it is difficult to classify them because of their variability and readiness to hybridize with each other.
 Here are some mint herbs apart from the popular peppermint and watermint;